 This summary highlights information contained elsewhere in this prospectus.
 Because this is only a summary, it does not contain all the information that may be important to you.
 You should read the entire prospectus carefully, especially "Risk factors" beginning on page 9 and our consolidated financial statements and related notes, before deciding to invest in our common stock.
-Except as otherwise noted, all information in this prospectus assumes no exercise of the underwriters' option to purchase additional shares of our common stock, assumes an initial public offering price of \$16.00 per share, which is the mid-point of the range set forth on the front cover of this prospectus, and reflects an amendment to our Delaware certificate of incorporation and the reclassification of all of our classes of common stock into one new class of common stock, all of which have occurred in connection with this offering.
+Except as otherwise noted, all information in this prospectus assumes no exercise of the underwriters' option to purchase additional shares of our common stock.
 In this prospectus, we use the terms Domino's Pizza, Domino's, we, us and our to refer to Domino's Pizza, Inc. and its subsidiaries.

-In this prospectus, we rely on and refer to information regarding the U.S. quick service restaurant sector, the U.S. quick service restaurant pizza category and its components and competitors (including us) from the CREST report prepared by NPD Foodworld®, a division of the NPD Group, or Crest, as well as market research reports, analyst reports and other publicly-available information.
+In this prospectus, we rely on and refer to information regarding the U.S. quick service restaurant sector, the U.S. quick service restaurant pizza category and its components and competitors (including us) from the CREST report prepared by NPD Foodworld[®], a division of the NPD Group, or Crest, as well as market research reports, analyst reports and other publicly-available information.
 Although we believe this information to be reliable, we have not independently verified it.
-Domestic sales information relating to the U.S. quick service restaurant sector, the U.S. quick service restaurant pizza category and U.S. pizza delivery and carry-out represent reported consumer spending by Crest.
-Unless otherwise indicated, all U.S. industry data included in this prospectus is based on reported consumer spending by Crest.
+Domestic sales information relating to the U.S. quick service restaurant sector, the U.S. quick service restaurant pizza category and U.S. pizza delivery and carry-out represent reported consumer spending obtained by Crest from customer surveys.
+This information relates to both our company-owned and franchise stores.
+Unless otherwise indicated, all U.S. industry data included in this prospectus is based on reported consumer spending obtained by Crest from customer surveys.